NUFE-AIAG/SBT/README.md

 ## Download
 Dataset can be download in ......(Upcoming)

 NOTE: The dataset is publicly available for non-commercial use.
-Please refer to Chen, Xin, Bin Wang, and Yongsheng Gao.
+Please refer to Xin Chen, Bin Wang, and Yongsheng Gao.
 "Symmetric Binary Tree Based Co-occurrence Texture Pattern Mining for Fine-grained Plant Leaf Image Retrieval."
 Pattern Recognition (2022): 108769 if you use this dataset in your publication.

 ## Details
 We collect 500 leaves of 100 peanut cultivars with 5 sample per cultivar to build a peanut leaf image dataset, named PeanCultivar100.
 All the peanut leaves are randomly collected from the upper part of different plants.